BilgeKaanGencdogan/BilgeKaanGencdogan/README.md

 ### My name is `Bilge Kaan Gençdoğan`
 ### I love contributing to communities I am part of because If I'm here now, it's because of them.
 ### 🌱 I’m currently learning `Blockchain smart contracts and Cosmos SDK`
-### 🔭 I’m currently looking for an internship related to blockchain development
 ### 📫 How to reach me: `bkagangencdogan99@hotmail.com`
 ### My PGP Key:
 ### https://openpgp.circl.lu/pks/lookup?op=get&search=0x2cc28c8cb7a243102031eef876f3383d438a58ae